folio-org/ui-erm-comparisons/README.md

 ## Introduction

-The ERM comparison module, or `ui-erm-comparisonss`, is a Stripes UI module used for comparison of "Agreement" and/or "Package" objects defined by the `ui-agreements` (Agreements) module.
+The ERM comparisons module, or `ui-erm-comparisons`, is a Stripes UI module used for comparison of "Agreement" and/or "Package" objects defined by the `ui-agreements` (Agreements) module.

 ## Prerequisites